NotAShelf/notashelf.dev/apps/notashelf.dev/posts/impermanence.md

 > You may opt in for `boot.initrd.postDeviceCommands = lib.mkBefore ''` as
 > [this blog post](https://mt-caret.github.io/blog/posts/2020-06-29-optin-state.html)
 > suggests.
-I opt-in for a Systemd service as a servicee is a more powerful
+I opt-in for a Systemd service as a service is a more powerful
 > option of handling service dependencies.
 With postDeviceCommands, we would be
 > sticking some bash code haphazardly in the stage-1 script, with a systemd
-> service we will be holding granular control over the service ordedr.
+> service we will be holding granular control over the service order.

 ### Implications & Workarounds